funwae/specwerk-web/docs/01-overview.md

 > Spec-first AI workflows for real work.
 > Deterministic tools on rails, with a thin agent layer on top.

 SpecWerk is an open-source, spec-first workflow engine and studio.
+It's a job-spec OS for AI workers.

-You describe workflows in simple specs, run them through deterministic tools (internal or MCP), and use a small agent layer to explain and surface decisions.
+You describe jobs and workflows in simple specs, run them through deterministic tools (internal or MCP), and use a small agent layer to explain and surface decisions.
 SpecWerk Studio shows each run step-by-step so engineers and business owners can see what actually happened.

 ---